pruderad/PVTY_LLM/README.md

        export SSL_CERT_FILE=$(python -c "import certifi; print(certifi.where())")

+9. You can download small model to test if everything works.
+For example:

+       ollama serve # In new terminal
+       ollama run llama3.2:1b

-9. Create your configuration in `config/annotation_config.yaml` and `config/prompts.yaml`.
+11. Create your configuration in `config/annotation_config.yaml` and `config/prompts.yaml`.
 You can use example configuration from `config/example/...`

-10. To run annotation on `interactive` partition:
+12. To run annotation on `interactive` partition:

         python3 ollama_annotate.py

-11. To run annotation on noninteractive batch job you can use provided `job.batch` file:
+13. To run annotation on noninteractive batch job you can use provided `job.batch` file:

         sbatch job.batch